A Q&A With Anthony Knopps: Author, Journalist and SNHU Comm Instructor

 AK: In terms of “The No-Fail Mission,” obviously working on the second one and then trying to get to 10.
 I don't know if I have enough words to do that or enough strength in the fingers to do that, but I've got a couple more projects on the horizon.

 I've got another children's book I'm hoping to get out first quarter of next year.
 It's called “I Want a Book About Me.”
 It’s how not to be selfish, which is cute.
 It was my daughter's suggestion.
 When she came back from university one spring, she goes, you write all these things, but you never write a book about me.
 And I said, hold up, what was that?
-I’m working with an illustrator with (a degree from) SNHU, ironically, to build that out.
+I’m working with an illustrator with ties to SNHU, ironically, to build that out.
+[Illustrator Keith S. Turner '20 earned his Bachelor of Arts in Graphic Design and Media Arts from SNHU.]

 I've got a World War II book about a bombardier that, you know, the story is just so compelling.
 It's never been told.